RobinStGeorges/projetIOTMESGI/README.md

 * Arduino IDE : available her https://www.arduino.cc/en/main/software

 ## Cabling
+We simulated the cabling using the TinkerCad application in order to show how the components work together and their cabling.<br/>

-Due to tinkerCad's restriction,some components have been replaced by others to make it work and for tests purposes : detection RFID : intérupteur glissière envoie de donnée via smartphone : simulé par la console affichage donnée sur smartphone : console ventillateur : led bleu resistance chauffante : led rouge
+However, due to tinkerCad's restriction,some components have been replaced by others to make it work and for tests purposes :<br/>
+detection RFID : intérupteur glissière<br/>
+envoie de donnée via smartphone : simulé par la console<br/>
+affichage donnée sur smartphone : console<br/>
+ventillateur : led bleu<br/>
+resistance chauffante : led rouge

 ![cabling](https://user-images.githubusercontent.com/25655382/80202760-6899a380-8626-11ea-8f33-26cafc6183d8.JPG)